BrunoUNascimento/BrunoUNascimento/README.md

 - 👋 Hi, I’m @BrunoUNascimento
-- 👀 I’m interested in atuar na area de TI.
+- 👀 I’m interested in atuar na area de desenvolvimento de software.
 - 🌱 I’m currently learning  Java.
 - 🌱i have a brief knowledge about html, css and javascript
 - 📫 How to reach me brunooullmann@gmail.com